-The day began in the monastic manner with a short prayer session in French, so I only listened, which was followed by a simple breakfast of bread, fruit & cheeses with my 3 French roommates.
+The day began in monastic fashion with a short prayer session in French, so I only listened, followed by a simple breakfast of bread, fruit & cheeses with my 3 French roommates.

 Today’s walk began at the front of the church on a very vertical path leading to the Stations of the Cross which were very substantial to say the least.
 Soon after I was rewarded with my first view of the Pyrenees mountains and foothills.

 I was impressed watching a farmer putting his cows out to pasture actually carried a broom to sweep up any droppings from the public road.
 People here seem to be tidy.
 For a country full of smokers there are few discarded butts along the roadway.
 In fact there is little litter of any kind.
 No beer cans, liquor bottles, or fast food trash.

 The countryside with its small farms, fields of corn and hay, and cows grazing made me again reminiscent of my childhood days in a more agrarian Woodbridge.
 Back then many neighbors had sheep, horses, cows and chickens.
-You could always find work when it was time to bring in the hay bails.
+You could always find work when it was time to bring in the hay bales.

 I met no Pilgrims or hikers on the trail today but had many talks with the cows which are everywhere in small herds of 10 or so.
 You can hear there distinctive bell clanking from afar and of course there is the ubiquitous odeur du cow plop.
 I did, however, meet a French fox… unfortunately the four legged variety.